Gluing of Fourier-Mukai partners in a triangular spectrum and birational geometry: Comparison with Serre invariant loci

 and thus we can write

-Note this expressions of $X_\tens$ shows that the expression in Lemma \ref{elliptic key} corresponds to a specific choice of a family of autoequivalences of $\perf X$ appearing in Theorem \ref{irreducible component}.
-In particular, this interpretation by Theorem \ref{irreducible component} simplifies Lemma \ref{elliptic key} in that we only need part (i) for the disjointness.
+Note this expression of $X_\tens$ shows that the expression in Lemma \ref{elliptic key} corresponds to a specific choice of a family of autoequivalences of $\perf X$ appearing in Theorem \ref{irreducible component}.
+In particular, this interpretation by Theorem \ref{irreducible component} simplifies the reconstruction in Remark \ref{Matsui reconstruction of elliptic curve} in that we only need Lemma \ref{elliptic key} part (i) for showing connected component consists of a single copy of an elliptic curve. \end{construction} \begin{remark} Use the same notations as in Construction \ref{elliptic symmetric} and let $G_{X} \subset \auteq\perf X$ denote the subgroup generated by $\tau_{r,d}$ (which depends on a choice of a base point of $X$).
+Then for any triangulated equivalence $\eta:\perf X \simeq \cal T$, we have